Seagate/cortx-prvsnr/docs/contribution.md

   - improve documentation
   - improve testing coverage

-And the last but the most improtant thing is to raise a merge request with any changes listed above.
+And the last but the most important thing is to raise a merge request with any changes listed above.